Ggirish7/codsoft_task_1_NumberGame/Readme.md

-CodSoft Task 1
-Number Guessing Game
+#CodSoft Task 1: Number Guessing Game

 Problem Statement:
 1. Generate a random number within a specified range, such as 1 to 100.